Automotive How-To Tech Articles

 Read: Rebuild Wheel Cylinders

-How To Make Patch Panels
+Patch Panels

 If a body panel has rust spots but no collision damage, replacing the whole panel may not be necessary.
-An alternative is to cut out only the rusted area, then make a template, trace it onto sheet metal, cut it out, and weld it in.
+An alternative is to cut out the rusted area, make a template, trace it onto sheet metal, cut it out, and weld it in.

 DIY automotive sheet metal patch